jibbs1703/Classic-ML-Models/src/adult_income/README.md

 The model training process involves experimenting with multiple algorithms, selecting the best performer, and tuning its parameters.
 Key aspects include:

 - **Experimentation**: Three models were evaluated in an experiments notebook mimicking MLflow-style logging:

   - **Logistic Regression**: A baseline linear model for binary classification.
   - **Random Forest**: An ensemble model to capture non-linear relationships.
   - **XGBoost**: A gradient boosting model for high performance and scalability.

-- **Parameter Tuning**: Hyperparameters for each model were tested using grid search or random search in the experiments notebook.
-Results (e.g., accuracy, F1-score) and parameters were logged in the `experiments/` folder.
+- **Parameter Tuning**: Hyperparameters for each model were tested using grid search in the experiments notebook.
+Results and parameters were logged in the `experiments` folder.

-- **Model Selection**: XGBoost was chosen as the final model due to its superior performance (e.g., highest F1-score and robustness to overfitting).
+- **Model Selection**: XGBoost was chosen as the final model das it scored the highest F1-score.
-- **Training**: The XGBoost model was trained on the preprocessed training set with optimized parameters (e.g., `max_depth`, `learning_rate`, `n_estimators`).
-- **Threshold Determination**: A probability threshold (e.g., 0.5) was selected to classify predictions into ≤50K or >50K categories, optimized based on validation set performance.

 The trained model, scaler, and encoder are saved as artifacts (e.g., `model.json`, `scaler.joblib`, `encoder.joblib`) and uploaded to S3.